comanezz/the-monkees/README.md

 - The audio players work correctly, each audio player plays their appropriate songs.

-- All lyrics pop up appears on the screen correctly when clicking on the lyrics button.
+- All lyrics pop up on the screen correctly when clicking on the lyrics button.

-- All lyrics pop up show their appropriate lyrics related to the song.
+- All lyrics pop up show the appropriate lyrics related to the song.

 - Spotify playlist works correctly.
-Not working if the user is located in India due to Spotify policy.
+If the user is located in India, the spotify playlist is not working  due to their user policy.

 - Hovering all the lyrics buttons behave correctly.